scoulomb/docker-under-the-hood/container-under-the-hood-link-snat-dnat.md

 #### Host network

-We have both contaier and host sharing same netowrk namespace thus we can do
+We have both container and host sharing same network namespace thus we can do

 ````